-- 6.1.3 The A12 for instance was in the 2015 to 2020 Road Improvement Programme for widening to three lanes each way from Chelmsford (junction 19) to the A120 (junction 25).
+- 6.1.3 The A12 for instance was in the 2015 to 2020 Road Improvement Strategy (RIS1) for widening to three lanes each way from Chelmsford (junction 19) to the A120 (junction 25).
 A public consultation was held by Highways England January to March 2017 where four route options were presented. - 6.1.4 In October 2019, a further announcement was made to present the preferred route between junction 19 (Boreham Interchange) to 23 (Kelvedon South) and to clarify that further work was needed to determine their preferred route from junction 23 to junction 25 (in Marks Tey parish) due to complexities created by the garden community proposals presented in the Joint Local Plan.
 Highways England then produced two alternative options for Marks Tey, one following the existing route past the shops, and an alternative route around the back of the shops.
-These have been formally consulted upon, and with the Planning Inspector's rejection of the Colchester/Braintree Borders Garden Community, Highways England in August 2020 announced their preferred route option to be on the existing route past the shops and leaving the existing road with a new Junction 25 between the Parish Hall and Anderson's employment site. - 6.1.5 Until further information is made available, it is still uncertain how Highway's England preferred route will impact on current noise and air pollution and community severance issues created by the current A12 alignment (as described in Chapter 2 and illustrated in Figure 2.1 of this NP).
-The Parish Council will work with Highways England and other stakeholders to seek ways in which traffic burden in Marks Tey from the A12 is minimised and the linkages between different parts of the village could be improved and increased.
+These have been formally consulted upon, and with the Planning Inspector's rejection of the Colchester/Braintree Borders Garden Community, Highways England in August 2020 announced their preferred route option to be on the existing route past the shops and leaving the existing road with a new Junction 25 between the Parish Hall and Anderson's employment site.
+This is the proposals that the re-named National Highways are now proceeding with.

-2 See their representations made on the Regulation 14 version of this plan
+3 See their representations made on the Regulation 14 version of this plan